TumblrX/Frontend/commitmessage.md

 👌Done

--  complete the Functional Docs of the PasswordSection.jsx ,SecuritySection.jsx, interface.jsx  , preferences.jsx, sound.jsx,notifications.jsx,SettingsNavbar.jsx,Settings.jsx
+-  adding unit tests on the Email section component

 ✔️To-do

 1. adding validations on the User inputs
-2. complete the unit test
+2. adding for the rest components
+3. adding more tests on that component